joshuadhigbee/joshuadhigbee.github.io/_pages/publications.md

   <p>
     <strong><a href="https://joshuadhigbee.github.io/files/Fix_the_Price_or_Price_the_Fix.pdf">Fix the Price or Price the Fix?
 Resolving the Sequencing Puzzle in Corporate Acquisitions</a></strong>
     (with Matthew Jennejohn, Cree Jones, and Eric Talley - updated Dec 9, 2025)<br>
+    Revise and Resubmit at Journal of Law, Economics, and Organization<br>
     <em>Presented at Winter Deals 2024, ALEA 2025*, CELS 2025, LET 2025</em><br>
     Online appendix <a href="https://joshuadhigbee.github.io/files/Fix_the_Price_or_Price_the_Fix_Appendix.pdf">here</a>.
   </p>